 Community Catalysts are a social enterprise who specialise in micro-enterprise development and community led support within the health and social care market.
-They have developed successful programmes previously, for example in Somerset (Care).
-The roll-out will conclude with an independent evaluation to ensure that we have an evidence base which will support the council to use the learning to scale up.
+They have developed successful programmes previously, for example in Somerset.
+The pilot will conclude with an independent evaluation to ensure that we have an evidence base which will support the council to use the learning to scale up.

 To date, Community Catalysts have worked in 49 areas, supporting the development of more than 1,800 community enterprises.
-Community Catalysts use a proven model which scales through a single coordinator or catalyst supporting up to 200 small, self-organising enterprises.
+Community Catalysts use a proven model which scales through a single coordinator or catalyst supporting up to 200 small, selforganising enterprises.